metabase/metabase/docs/dashboards/interactive.md

 https://www.metabase.com/search.html?query={% raw %}{{Category}}{% endraw %}
 ```

 The important part is the `{% raw %}{{Category}}{% endraw %}` bit.
 What we’re doing here is referring to the `Category` that the user clicked on.
-So if a user clicks on the `Widget` bar in our chart, the value of the `Category` column for that bar (`Widget`) would be inserted into our URL: `https://www.metabase.com/search.html?query=Widget`.
+So if someone clicks on the `Widget` bar in our chart, the value of the `Category` column for that bar (`Widget`) would be inserted into our URL: `https://www.metabase.com/search.html?query=Widget`.
 Your URL can use as many column variables as you want - you can even refer to the same column multiple times in different parts of the URL.
-Click on the dropdown menu **Values you can reference** to see your options for which variables you can include in the URL.
+To see which variables you can include in the URL, click on the dropdown menu **Values you can reference**.

 Next we’ll click **Done**, then **Save** our dashboard.
 Now when we click our chart, we’ll be taken to the URL that we entered above, with the value of the clicked bar inserted into the URL.